We have seen how modern technologies have transformed the lives of Zambians.

 Bats About Kasanka – a fact-filled guide to the wide variety of species of bats that live and visit Kasanka National Park.
 It includes maps, bat species guide, history of the famous African straw-coloured fruit bats at the park, visitor’s information and handy travel tips.
 It has a Zambian ISBN and has been jointly written with The Kasanka Trust, with all proceeds going directly to conservation projects.

-Visitor’s Guidebook to Lusaka National Park – it includes maps, information on the Park’s history, landscapes, visitor’s information and a detailed safari guide on all the wildlife that lives there.
+Visitor’s Guidebook to Lusaka National Park – including maps, mammal and bird checklists, information on the Park’s history, landscapes, visitor’s information and a detailed safari guide on all the large mammals that live in the park.
 It has a Zambian ISBN and all proceeds go directly into ARC and the Lusaka HWPO Unit conservation projects.